ottoscholten/zoomChatBot/README.md

 - Assign users when there are more than 8 people.
 Add scroll or search, when there are more than 8 users, it becomes a list with a search).
 Currently this feature is the one last element I need to get it to work for big calls.

-# Contribute?
+# Contributing
-- Id love for people to contirbute, it would be greatly appreciated!
+Id love for people to contirbute, it would be greatly appreciated!

+Pull requests are welcome.